 Re-Purchase?
 YES.
 (C$64 – 50ml)

 After three months of using this product, I finally finished my 453g tub of goodness.
-I was recommended it by my dermatologist and I’m glad I purchased it because it’s full of ceramides and hyaluronic acid.
-I apply the emollient rich and non comedogenic fragrance-free cream after my serums to make sure I lock them in before my applying my sunscreen in the morning or my occlusive at night.
+I was recommended it by my dermatologist and purchase it because it’s full of ceramides and hyaluronic acid.
+I apply the emollient-rich and non-comedogenic fragrance-free cream after my serums to make sure I lock them in before applying my sunscreen in the morning or my occlusive at night.
 If you are new to moisturizing I really recommend giving this cream a try because the ingredients are amazing and the price is so right.

 Re-Purchase?
 YES.
 (C$10.99 – 50g)